-Stopping Zion is the key to outdueling Duke in March Madness
+Glass sneaker?
+Stopping Zion the key to March Madness

 Could it come from Wofford, the seventh seed in the Midwest that will be viewed as an underdog even though it brings in a 20-game winning streak and stands at No. 13 in the new NET rankings that the selection committee used to build the bracket?

-Or possibly from 14th-seeded Old Dominion, whose coach, Jeff Jones, buried his face in a towel as the Monarchs were wrapping up their title in the Conference USA tournament Saturday, then revealed he’s battling prostate cancer?
+Or possibly from 14th-seeded Old Dominion, whose coach, Jeff Jones, buried his face in a towel as the Monarchs were wrapping up their title in the Conference USA tournament Saturday, then spoke of his battle with prostate cancer?

 Or what about LSU — now, that would be awkward.
 The Tigers won the SEC regular-season title, but have since had their coach banished after details emerged about him talking to a recruiting middleman about a “strong ass offer” he made to a high schooler.
 If true, coach Will Wade clearly violated NCAA rules — in fact, The NCAA Rule: Thou Shalt Not Pay Players.